felixchenier/NextWheel/firmware/arduino_esp32/README.md

 3. Click on *General/Build*
 4. Click on *General/Upload*

+> Note from version 0.2, we are not serving web pages anymore and the data section of the flash is unused.

 ## Running

 > Make sure J11 jumper is in the 1-2 position.
 This will enable sound from the ESP32.